brianhigh/computing_bootcamp/R/R_data_types.md

 ##  $ letter: Factor w/ 4 levels "a","b","c","d": 1 2 3 4
 ```

-## Dataframe
+## Data frame

-By default, "character" values are converted to "factors".
-We can change this
+By default, "character" values are converted to "factors" (categorical
-behavior with `stringsAsFactors = FALSE`.
+variables).
+We can change this behavior with `stringsAsFactors = FALSE`.

 ```r